sabrehagen/freecad-to-step/README.md

 Within each provider directory there are the build stages, in this case `prepare`, `build`, `export`.

 Within each build stage directory there are `input` and `output` directories which are used as inputs and outputs to each stage respectively.

-Each stage of
+There is also an `app` directory which contains the `entrypoint.sh` and files used as part of the build stage.

 Some directories are symlinked as they are logically the same folder, for example, `prepare/output => build/input`, `build/output => export/input`.